Micalguo/Requirement-Change-Track-System/README.md

 2. Requirements of this project would be released phase by Phase

-3. This is OPEN-SOURCE project, so don't hesitiate the participart in this project if you would like to join with us
+3. This is OPEN-SOURCE project, so don't hesitiate to participate in this project if you would like to join with us

 ===============================================================================================